Avaiga/taipy-getting-started-core/step_08/ReadMe.md

 ## Callback on scenarios

 To have an action after the change of a job status, we can subscribe a function to a scenario.
 This function will be called each time a job has its status changed.
+I can be used to create logs or create an event for Taipy GUI.
 ```python
 def callback_scenario(scenario, job):
     """All the scenarios are subscribed to the callback_scenario_state function.
 It means whenever a job is done, it is called.